Contract Terms and Conditions

 - reimburse all appropriately incurred business expenses by check

-- ensure that any piece rate plan is in compliance with all applicable laws and includes pay for non-productive time
+- ensure that any piece rate plan is in compliance with applicable state law and includes pay for non-productive time

-- appropriately classify its employees as exempt or non-exempt in accordance with all applicable laws
+- appropriately classify its employees as exempt or non-exempt in accordance with state and federal law

-- ensure its independent contractors are appropriately classified under all applicable laws
+- ensure its independent contractors are appropriately classified under federal and state law

-- maintain anti-harassment, anti-discrimination and anti-bullying policies, and ensure that it has trained its managers and/or supervisory employees in compliance with applicable laws
+- maintain anti-harassment, anti-discrimination and anti-bullying policies, and ensure that it has trained its managers and/or supervisory employees in compliance with state law

-- provide policies, including meal and rest break, off the clock, and anti-harassment policies to its employees in English and French
+- provide policies, including meal and rest break, off the clock, and anti-harassment policies to its employees in English and Spanish

 - provide appropriate sick leave in accordance with state and federal law

-Subcontractor represents that it is not currently, nor has it been in the past five years, the subject of any wage and hour litigation, other than as set forth below:
+Subcontractor / Provider represents that it is not currently, nor has it been in the past five (5) years, the subject of any wage and hour litigation.

-Subcontractor acknowledges that the foregoing representations and warranties are truthful and accurate and further acknowledges that any claims against FIRST ONSITE Restoration Limited stemming from or related to the above practices are subject to Paragraph 8.3 “Indemnification” of the Limited Subcontractor Agreement.
+Subcontractor / Provider acknowledges that the foregoing representations and warranties are truthful and accurate and further acknowledges that any claims against the First Onsite Property Restoration platform of businesses (Interstate Restoration, LLC, FirstOnSite Restoration Limited, Interstate Restoration Hawaii, LLC, Perfection Property Restoration, Inc., Rolyn, LLC, Super Restoration Service Co., LLC, Trilink Restoration Services, LLC, and any future acquisition) stemming from or related to the above practices are subject to “Indemnification” of the Master Services Agreement.

 FIRST ONSITE Terms and Conditions